Cash Collection Process: Best Practices to Get Paid Faster

 Chasing invoices can be time-consuming and sensitive: you want to be assertive enough with your debtors, without risking the relationship.

 And yet, cash collection is a fundamental step in the order-to-cash cycle and is paramount in ensuring business growth.
 Most of your customers won’t pay you in a timely manner without the right tracking system in place.
 And once your invoice is past due, chances are, you’ll never get paid.
+Keep reading to learn more about:

 We discussed this with Luis Lomanov, Managing Director at Upward Insights, a firm that specializes in helping high-growth businesses set up scalable financial processes and systems.